Udine: Geography

+Territory

+The city is located in the center of the historical region of Friuli.
+It is just over 20 km from Slovenia as the crow flies, and approximately 54 km from Austria.
+This places it in a strategic position, at the intersection of the European east-west (Mediterranean Corridor V) and north-south (Via Iulia Augusta, now recognized by the European Union as part of the Baltic-Adriatic Corridor) routes, on the route leading to Austria and Eastern Europe.

+It lies in the high plain, a few kilometers from the hilly area, and is bordered by the Cormor stream to the west and the Torre stream to the east.
+At the center of the city, it sits on an isolated hill, atop which sits the castle: according to legend, the hill was built by Attila the Hun to overlook the fire he himself set on the city of Aquileia.
+In reality it was thought that it was formed by conglomeratic rocks older than 100,000 years, while recent archaeological excavations have demonstrated that it is an artificial relief, devoid of rocks.

 Climate

 Udine has a humid subtropical climate (Köppen: Cfa).
-Precipitation is abundant all year round with spring and fall being the wettest seasons.
+Precipitation is abundant all year round with spring and autumn being the wettest seasons.
 The highest temperature recorded was 38.2 C on July 21, 2006 while the lowest temperature recorded was -18.6 C on December 19, 2009.

 Demographics

-In 2007, there were 97,880 people residing in Udine itself (whereas the greater area has a population double its size), located in the province of Udine, Friuli Venezia Giulia, of whom 46.9% were male and 53.1% were female.
+In 2007, there were 97,880 people residing in Udine itself (whereas the greater area has a population double its size), located in the province of Udine, Friuli-Venezia Giulia, of whom 46.9% were male and 53.1% were female.
 Minors (children ages 18 and younger) totalled 14.36% of the population; in comparison, to pensioners accounted for 24.27%.
 This contrasts with the Italian average of 18.06% (minors) and 19.94% (pensioners).
 The average age of Udine residents is 47 compared to the Italian average of 42.
 Between 2002 and 2007, the population of Udine grew by 1.48%, whereas Italy as a whole grew by 3.56%.
 The current birth rate of Udine is 9.13 births per 1,000 inhabitants compared to the Italian average of 9.45 births.

-The nearby area close to the border has a Slovene population estimated at about 2,000.
+The nearby area close to the border has a Slovene population estimated at 2,000.
 A 1475 document mentions Slovene as the language of the "lower class" in the town, and the Udine Manuscript of 1458 contains Slovene vocabulary.
 Alasia da Sommaripa's Italian–Slovenian dictionary was printed in Udine in 1607.

-However, the Slovenian minority is not officially recognized by the municipality, and Slovene is not taught in any city's state educational institution, nor in neighboring municipalities.
-Udine, on the other hand, is one of the municipalities in Friuli where Friulian is taught.
+Udine is one of the municipalities in Friuli where Friulian is taught.